Skip to content

 • Ron

 Only 12mm in diameter and 38mm long, Ray’s sleek form factor and clean lines make it uniquely wearable.
-Ray features a highly customizable cylindrical aluminum body, able to be worn with Misfit-branded or custom accessories on the wrist or as a necklace.
+Ray features a highly customizable cylindrical body, able to be worn with Misfit-branded or custom on the wrist or as a necklace.
 Ray effortlessly complements watches, bracelets, and fine jewelry.
 Its elemental, interchangeable design makes it easy to personalize.
 Ray can be elegant or sporty, sensual or bold, striking or subtle.

 Misfit Ray lifestyle - webRay’s minimalist form conceals powerful engineering.
 It tracks activity and sleep with a 3-axis accelerometer and, like Misfit Shine 2, incorporates a vibration motor that allows for nuanced user feedback.
 Combined with a single multicolor LED eye, Ray provides inactivity nudges, text and call notifications, and a silent alarm.
 Like other wearables by Misfit, Ray never requires charging (the user-replaceable batteries last up to 6 months) and is water resistant to 50 meters.